Memorial for

 He had a great sense of humor, was extremely clever and before he lost his hearing, liked to play the harmonica by ear.
 He loved photography and used Leika and Canon 35mm cameras.
 He always carried a camera with him, something I have done most of my adult life. (you never know when a photo op will happen).
 The photo above was taken in 1954 of me and my father.
 He naturally had his camera with him!

-In 1971, Erich Schweitzer, a lifelong smoker, died suddenly of a heart attack.
-He was 63 years old.
-Had his heart attack occurred NOW, they probably would have been able to save his life with CABG surgery.
+In 1970, my Dad, a lifelong smoker, had a massive heart attack, from which he did not survive.
+His death certificate reads that he had been suffering from congestive heart failure, atherosclerosis and myopathy.
+He was just short of his 63rd birthday.
+Had his heart attack occurred a few years later, they probably would have been able to save his life with CABG surgery.

 Dad always had wanted a son and we thought when our son was born, Dad would have really enjoyed him, especially as he was a namesake but Dad did not survive to see our son much older than 18 months.

-The photo (above) was taken in 1970, his last Christmas with us.
+The photo (left) was taken in 1970, his last Christmas with us.
+He died a few days later.